Winding cobblestone streets, ancient churches, medieval squares – even a royal palace.

 Needless to say, there are many interesting things to do in Gamla Stan.

-The best way to take in these delightful Gamla Stan attractions is to walk this historic area.
+The best way to take in these delightful Gamla Stan attractions is to walk this historic area in central Stockholm.

-We’d flown into Stockholm for a Baltic cruise a few days earlier so we could enjoy some “pre-cruise” time exploring the city.
+We’d flown into Stockholm for a Baltic cruise (with Viking Ocean Cruises) a few days earlier so we could enjoy some “pre-cruise” time exploring the city.

-But that’s part of the fun of exploring these old European towns, isn’t it!
+But, for us, getting lost is part of the fun of exploring these old European towns.

-(If you don’t want to get lost, you can take a free guided walking tour; scroll down to the end for details.)
+(If you don’t want to get lost, you can take a guided walking tour.
+Scroll down to #7 on guided walking tours for details.)

 In the end, it didn’t matter.

-Gamla Stan is sufficiently compact – and visually rich – that it didn’t bother us if we had to retrace our footsteps a couple of times.
+Gamla Stan is sufficiently compact – and visually rich – that it didn’t bother us if we had to retrace our footsteps a few times.

 1) People-watch in Stortorget

-Stortorget (or “the Big Square”) is the oldest square in Stockholm.
+Stortorget (or “the Big Square”) is the main square (and oldest square) in Stockholm.

 It’s lined by beautiful buildings and houses dating back to the 17th and 18th centuries, once owned by wealthy merchants.